Petoa

 Petoa is a municipality in the department of Santa Bárbara in Honduras.
 Covering approximately 203.5 km², it had a population of 12,135 individuals in 2013.

-The economy revolves around agriculture.
+History

+In the population census of 1791, Petoa is mentioned as the head of a curacy and it is represented as a municipality in the Quimistán District in the 1889 political maps.

 Geography

 Petoa is a municipality in the department of Santa Bárbara in northern Honduras.
-Covering approximately 203.5 km², it borders the municipalities of Quimistán to the north, Villanueva (Cortés) to the east, San Marcos to the west and south.
-It forms part of Honduras’s interior highland zone, a mix of rolling hills and mountain foothills typical of the western highland region.
-The municipality has a mean elevation of approximately 253 m above sea level, with varying terrain including low mountains, hills, and river valleys.
+Covering approximately 203.5 km², it borders the municipalities of Quimistán to the north, Villanueva, Cortés to the east, and San Marcos to the west.
+The municipality has a mean elevation of approximately 253 m above sea level.
+The Chamelecón and Cacaulapa rivers pass through the region.
 The region has a tropical monsoon climate.
 The soil is prone to erosion particularly along the river banks, where embankments have been constructed.
+The town is located about 44 km from the Ramón Villeda Morales International Airport.

 Demographics

 At the time of the 2013 Honduras census, Petoa municipality had a population of 12,135.
 Of these, 83.87% were Mestizo, 15.18% White, 0.68% Indigenous, 0.20% Black or Afro-Honduran and 0.07% others.
 According to the INE projection, Petoa had a population of 13,121 in 2022, marking gradual growth since the 2013 census of 12,135.
 Population growth rate averaged around 1.92 % annually between 1950 and 2013.
 Gender distribution was almost equal and nearly 86% of the population was rural.